Heel Pain Treatment

 A physical examination and diagnostic x-ray can help Dr. Jamshidinia understand the cause of your heel pain allowing him to come up with the appropriate treatment plan which may include:

-- Anti-inflammatory Medications – NSAIDS are often prescribed to help manage the pain and inflammation.
+- Anti-inflammatory Medications – NSAIDs are often prescribed to help manage heel pain and inflammation.

 - Corticosteroids – Steroids are often recommended when patients do not respond to NSAID treatment.
 They can be applied as a topical cream or injected directly into the inflamed and swollen area.